 Why Study Geology?

 An applied and interdisciplinary field, geology is the science of the earth, including the interior of the earth and other planets.
 As a geology major, you’ll use a combination of fieldwork, computer modeling and lab work to solve environmental and resource-oriented problems and understand the processes that shaped our planet in the past and ones that will shape it in the future.
+Want to hone in on your interests?
+As a geology major, you'll have option areas you can select from including, geology, earth science and earth and space science and general science education.

 Skills and Learning Outcomes